ateeq-khaliq/SpatialCoherence/README.md

 ## 📚 **References**

 Based on methodology from:
-Tirosh, I., et al. (2016).
-Single-cell RNA-seq supports a developmental hierarchy in human oligodendroglioma.
-Nature, 539(7628), 309-313.
+Tirosh, I., et al. (2024).
+Integrative spatial analysis reveals a multi-layered organization of glioblastoma.

 ## 🔧 **Support**